projectAcetylcholine/projects/README.md

 AcetylCholine is a community effort to close gaps that currently exists in awareness, deployment options as well as integration options between Open Source data projects and the Microsoft Azure ecosystem.

+## What projects is AcetylCholine currently focused on?
 We are currently targetting the following open source data projects in our initial efforts

 - Apache Kafka
 - Apache Flink
 - Apache Pulsar
 - Apache Beam

+## How can I help?

+We are currently looking for help in development, implementation, testing and creating awareness about this effort.

 Please reach out to us if you have any questions, comments or suggestions